Jean Segura Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.52).
+- The Cardinals' 4.51 team ERA ranks 23rd among all league pitching staffs.

-- The Cardinals give up the fewest home runs in baseball (90 total, one per game).
+- Cardinals pitchers combine to give up the fewest home runs in baseball (92 total, one per game).

+- The Cardinals will send Montgomery (6-7) to the mound to make his 19th start of the season.
+He is 6-7 with a 3.23 ERA and 96 strikeouts through 103 2/3 innings pitched.

+- The lefty last appeared on Saturday, July 8 against the Chicago White Sox, when he tossed 4 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.